klinux/cs16/files/addons/podbot/readme.txt

-POD-bot 3.0 metamod.
+POD-bot 2.6 metamod.

 This version of POD-bot MUST be used with metamod.
 You MUST have metamod installed in order to run it.
 Forget about editing the liblist.gam, it simply won't work.

+The "podbot" directory contained in this archive MUST be extracted in the "addons" directory of Counter-Strike.
+If this directory doesn't exist yet, create it.
+You have then:

+C:\SIERRA\Half-Life\cstrike\addons\podbot
+(Counter-Strike 1.5 MOD version)

+or

+C:\SIERRA\Counter-Strike\cstrike\addons\podbot
+(Counter-Strike 1.5 retail)

+or

+C:\Program Files\Steam\SteamApps\[EMAIL]\counter-strike\cstrike\addons\podbot
+(Counter-Strike 1.6 / STEAM)

-Get metamod from http://www.metamod.org, or install AdminMod or AMX Mod X (since AdminMod or AMX Mod X installs metamod automatically during the setup).
+Get metamod from http://www.metamod.org, or install AdminMod (since AdminMod installs metamod automatically during the setup).

 Then edit metamod's plugins.ini file and add a line like this one: